ispras/NetBlox/README.md

 NetBlox is released under Apache 2.0 license.
 The file with license text is added to the repository.

 ## Questions
-If you have some questions considering NetBlox, please feel free to ask us!
+If you have some questions considering NetBlox, please feel free to write us!
+Our email: modis[the special email symbol, you know]ispras.ru.